ronihcohen/script.quasar.dummy/README.md

 }
 ```

-Pulsar needs to now about uniqueness.
-This is why Pulsar needs to know about the `info_hash`.
-Pulsar has several options to know it:
+Quasar needs to now about uniqueness.
+This is why Quasar needs to know about the `info_hash`.
+Quasar has several options to know it:

 - you provide it yourself by setting `info_hash`
 - you set `uri` to a magnet link
-- Pulsar will download the `.torrent` file and figure it out itself
+- Quasar will download the `.torrent` file and figure it out itself

 Keep in mind the 3rd options is potentially costly if there are lots of results (although it is not counted in the provider timeout).
 This step is called *resolving*.